Key Takeaways

 Best for

 Most real estate agencies, conveyancing firms, and developer groups.
 Software provides the best balance of cost, coverage, and ongoing compliance management.
-A small agency with 5 staff can be fully compliant for under $200/month.
+A small agency with 5 staff can be fully compliant for under $150/month.
+Not sure where to start?
+Follow our step-by-step compliance guide for real estate agents.

 Use AML software for daily operations and engage a consultant for a one-off review of your compliance framework.
 This gives you the cost efficiency of software with the confidence of expert validation.